 In this release, we’ve added two new connectors and one new client:

 We built a high-performance connector to stream data from Kafka to Elasticsearch.
 This connector supports automatic generation of Elasticsearch mappings, all Elasticsearch datatypes and exactly-once delivery.
 We have received excellent feedback about the connector from our early adopters and we are continuing to make it better.

 The JDBC sink connector allows you to export data from Kafka topics to any relational database with a JDBC driver.
 By using JDBC, this connector can support a wide variety of databases without requiring a dedicated connector for each one.
 The connector polls data from Kafka to write to the database based on the topics subscription.
 It is possible to achieve idempotent writes with upserts.
 Auto-creation of tables, and limited auto-evolution is also supported.

 We’re introducing a fully supported, up to date client for Go.
 The client is reliable, high-performance, secure, compatible with all versions of Kafka and supports the full Kafka protocol.
 You can read more here about the client and take it for a spin.

-Confluent Enterprise 3.1 is backed by our subscription support.
+Confluent Platform 3.1 is backed by our subscription support.
 We also offer expert training and technical consulting to help get your organization started.
 As always, we are happy to hear your feedback.
 Please post your questions and suggestions to the public Confluent Platform mailing list.